Zianur/Weatherly-Flutter-Application/README.md

 # 📱 Weatherly Flutter App⚡
-# 👨‍💻 Data provided by openweather
+# 👨‍💻 Data provided by OpenWeatherMap

 # ✨✨ Features are ✨✨